-We self-insure a significant portion of our employee medical insurance, workers' compensation and general liability insurance plans.
+We self-insure a significant portion of our employee medical insurance, workers' compensation insurance and general liability (including product liability) insurance plans.
 We have stop-loss insurance policies to protect from individual losses over specified dollar values.

 Provisions for losses related to our self-insured liabilities are based upon periodic independent actuarially determined estimates that consider a number of factors including historical claims experience, demographic factors and severity factors.